-Self-managed X.509 certificates provide database users access to the clusters in your project.
+Self-managed X.509 certificates provide database users access to the database deployments in your project.
 Database users are separate from Atlas users.
 Database users have access to MongoDB databases, while Atlas users have access to the Atlas application itself.

 In order to use self-managed X.509 certificates, you must have a Public Key Infrastructure to integrate with MongoDB Atlas.